wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Trace Sampling and Derived RED Metrics

-If you have instrumented your application with a Wavefront Observability SDK, the Wavefront service derives the RED metrics from 100% of the generated spans, _before_ any sampling is performed.
+If you have instrumented your application with an Operations for Applications SDK, Operations for Applications derives the RED metrics from 100% of the generated spans, _before_ any sampling is performed.
 This is true when the sampling is performed by the SDK or when the sampling is performed by a Wavefront proxy.
 Consequently, the RED metrics provide a highly accurate picture of your application's behavior.
 However, if you click through a chart to inspect a particular trace, you might discover that the trace has not actually been ingested.
 You can consider configuring a less restrictive [sampling strategy](trace_data_sampling.html).

-If you have instrumented your application using a 3rd party distributed tracing system, the Wavefront service derives the RED metrics _after_ sampling has occurred.
+If you have instrumented your application using a 3rd party distributed tracing system, Operations for Applications derives the RED metrics _after_ sampling has occurred.
 The Wavefront proxy receives only a subset of the generated spans, and the derived RED metrics will reflect just that subset.
 See [Trace Sampling and RED Metrics from an Integration](tracing_integrations.html#trace-sampling-and-red-metrics-from-an-integration).

 <table style="width: 100%;">
 <tbody>